Podcast: Play in new window | Download (Duration: 21:27 — 17.5MB)

 Buying wholesale has been talked about a lot by more ambitious Amazon sellers.
 But is it still a viable business model, to approach a wholesaler and try to sell on Seller Central?

-Buying wholesale from a brand owner is still viable for sure; someone which owns one brand.
+Buying wholesale for Amazon from a brand owner is still viable for sure; someone which owns one brand.
 As far as a wholesaler, that distributes several brands, it depends.
 They have to make their profit too, and there might not be enough margin to go around.
 They are also likely to be selling to other Amazon sellers which would cut into your sales.

 If you go to Back Country, they would carry the Black Diamond brand, as well as many others.
 Will wouldn’t buy from them but rather buy directly from Black Diamond.